 There are a couple of reasons why this can happen:

-- Your bread is sliced too thin, make sure to get an uncut loaf so you can cut the desired thickness at home, including your slot for stuffing (see pictures at the end of the post).
+Your bread is sliced too thin, make sure to get an uncut loaf so you can cut the desired thickness at home, including your slot for stuffing (see pictures below).

 can i make blueberry stuffed french toast?

 YES you can make any kind of stuffed french toast your tummy desires!
 Some other great options for stuffing your french toast are; strawberries, blueberries, blackberries, cherries, pears, apples, and even bananas.
 You will want to adjust your brown sugar based on the fruit you choose to use and can even adjust your spices to include nutmeg or apple pie spice as well!

 Be sure to PIN THIS FRENCH TOAST recipe so you have it for later!